 Upon entry, we were greeted warmly.
 I mean, seriously, this woman was an angel.
 I don’t recall her name but she was as sweet as could be.
 The first bonus was when she let us know that our room was ready.
 What a relief knowing we could go ahead and relax for a few minutes and freshen up!
 The second bonus was the invitation to help ourselves to breakfast.
 Maybe she saw the desperation in my eyes.
 Lol!
 First impression?
 Check!

 Settling into the room and being able to freshen up before a long day was a relief.
-I don’t generally require much of a room aside from a working A/C (or heater), a coffee maker and a decent bed.
+I don’t generally require much from a room aside from a working A/C (or heater), a coffee maker and a decent bed.
 I do, however, always appreciate when I find them to be spacious.
 Double bonus when the bathroom isn’t the size of the hall closet!

 We chose a two-bed room and honestly, I expected it to be on the smaller size since this is a boutique hotel.
 I was pleasantly surprised!
 The room is set up with a sleeping area, a study, a sitting area, a full kitchenette, a dual vanity area and the bathroom with shower.
 There were also your typical things like a dresser, closet area and safe.
 Our room was located on the outside of the mansion which meant we had our own outside seating area on a small patio.
 There was also a quaint little sitting area in the garden just around the corner – a great place to hang out and read a book or, like me, work on your computer. 🙂